microsoft/Multi-Adapter-Fused-Inclusive-Language-Models/README.md

 Finally, to fuse multiple adapters on a downstream task, use `src/minimal_task_ft.py`.
 See `scripts/mafia_all_biases.sh` for more info.

+# Transparency Note
+1. In this study, we explore several methods for debiasing PLMs and evaluate them on various end tasks and languages.
+These methods are primarily designed for the English language, they may not perform equally well for all languages of the world.
+2. In this work, we only explore the interplay between a limited set of biases, i.e., gender, race, religion, and profession, and agree that numerous other biases such as cultural and psychological biases have not been addressed.
+Similarly, we select a limited set of high and low-resource languages for zero-shot evaluation.
+3. Our CF pairs are limited by the knowledge of text-davinici-003 and presence in WikiData.
+For computaional efficiency, the number of CF pairs are further reduced on the basis of the frequency of the occurrence of the entities in the pair, in Google Book Corpus.
+4. We also acknowledge that our AdapterFusion is tuned on the downstream task, which makes it task-specific and not generic.
+5. We only investigate the effect of fusion on a few downstream tasks, and replicating these findings on other tasks like Bias-NLI would be an interesting study.
+6. Lastly, we were also constrained by our limited computational resources, as “pretraining” the debiasing adapters consumed a significant time for larger models like RoBERTa and XLM-R.

 # Project

 > This repo has been populated by an initial template to help get you started.
 Please